monigenomi/Hsp67Bc-RNAi-Drosophila/README.md

 ## Experiments

 Repository contains noteboks with data analysis.
+Each notebook works on a data from following experiments:
+- behavioral tests
+- contractility tests
+- morphometric characterisation of neuromuscular junctions
+- oxyblot.

-Each notebook works on a data from following experiments: behavioral tests, contractility tests, morphometric characterisation of neuromuscular junctions and oxyblot.
-Additionally 2 notebooks contatin calibration of the measurement method: BCA protein concentration measurement and NanoDrop nucleic acid concentration measurement and both of them are in Polish language.
+Additionally 2 notebooks contatin calibration of the measurement method (both of them are in Polish language):
+- BCA protein concentration measurement
+- NanoDrop nucleic acid concentration measurement

 ### Contractility tests